SmartBear/testengine-cli/README.md

 A fixed license will be deactivated and a floating license will be checked back in to the floating license server.

+## Diagnostics

+### Display the TestEngine version
+To check the version of TestEngine, use the diagnostics version command.

+`testengine diagnostics version`

+Note that `testengine --version` only returns the version of this CLI, not the TestEngine server.

 ### Create a diagnostics report
 A diagnostics report is a zip-archive containing information about a running testengine instance that a testengine dev needs when troubleshooting testengine.
 This diagnostics report can be created with the following command.